JonathanTrj/LearningNote/readme.txt

 	"git branch"
 can show the list of branches, and current branch will be displayed with a (*)
+	"git branch -a"
+can show the list of branches, including all branches in remote
+	"git branch -r"
+can show the list of branches in remote only
 	"git merge <branch_name>"
 can merge the branch_name branch to the current branch
 	"git branch -d <branch_name>"